mwbowers/mwbowers.github.io/concepts/user-interface/intercept-model-program-dataflow.md

 The [DisplayPageModel class](/reference/asna-qsys-expo/expo-model/display-page-model.html) plays an important role as the UI Controller, and its responsible for sending and receiving the UI Data *to* the Application Logic and *from* the User (Browser response).

-There are two virtual methods on this class that allows us to *intercept* the Data that is flowing from the the Application to the User and from User to the Application:
+There are two virtual methods on [DisplayPageModel class](/reference/asna-qsys-expo/expo-model/display-page-model.html) that allow us to *intercept* the Data that is flowing from the the Application to the User *or* from User to the Application:

 1. `OnCopyDisplayfileToBrowser`: right before the Application data is sent to the User (Browser)
 2. `OnCopyBrowserToDisplayFile`: right before the User (Browser) response is sent back to the Application.